I didn’t provide a link to my resume, as I’m not a fan of generic resumes, and I prefer to use optimized versions whenever possible.

 freeCodeCamp – Learn to code with free online courses, programming projects, and interview preparation for developer jobs. freeCodeCamp is a community of more than a million people who are learning to code together.

-Here are links to my code contributions to freeCodeCamp.
+Here is a link to my code contribution to freeCodeCamp.

 Following is a link to an open issue about a Hooks version of React’s official Tic Tac Toe tutorial, where I linked code to a fully migrated version of the tutorial.

 In addition to code contributions, I’ve made many documentation contributions, including adding words for a spelling checker VS Code extension that has been installed 1M+ times.